bltnynk/blttest.github.io/content/authors/admin/_index.md

 <!-- Hello, I'm Jan, an undergraduate studying computer science at the Czech Technical University in Prague. -->

-My name is Jan, I am a master's student in computer science at EPFL and a research assistant at the [MLBio Lab](https://brbiclab.epfl.ch).
+My name is Jan, I am a master's student in computer science at EPFL and a research assistant at the [MLBio Lab](https://brbiclab.epfl.ch), where I work on unsupervised learning, meta-learning, and out-of-distribution generalization.
 Additionally, I conduct research on world models for reinforcement learning agents at the [Biorobotics Laboratory](https://www.epfl.ch/labs/biorob/).

-At a high level, I am interested in **(1) how the mind and cognition of humans and other diverse systems work**, and **(2) how to build machines that can perceive, think, and learn**.
-I find the intersection of machine learning, cognitive science, and philosophy the most exciting.
-Currently, this encompasses the following topics:
+At a high level, I am interested in **(1) understanding how our mind and cognition, as well as those of other *diverse* systems, work** and **(2) building machines that can perceive, think, and learn**.
+This intersection of artificial intelligence, cognitive computational neuroscience, and philosophy excites me the most.
+While I approach these questions from a multidisciplinary perspective (drawing on my computational neuroscience background), my primary focus is on the computational, AI/ML part, particularly in the following areas:
-- Data-driven control
+- Representation learning
 - (Mechanistic) interpretability
-- Reasoning
+- Meta-learning and second-order perception
-- Machine consciousness
+- Test-time training

-I am always happy to discuss these topics, so if you have any thoughts or questions, please do not hesitate to [contact me](#contact).
+I am always happy to discuss these topics, so if you have related thoughts or questions, please do not hesitate to [contact me](#contact).
+If you have strong opinions or an interest in machine consciousness, I'd be especially happy to hear from you :)

 ---
 <!--